decred/dcrdocs/docs/privacy/cspp/how-to-cspp.md

 buyer1$ dcrctl --wallet importxpub mixed mixed-xpub
 ```

 The mixed ticket buying wallet may use the setup from the previous section.
-The old wallet must be configured sligtly differently:
+The old wallet must be configured slightly differently:

 ```
 buyer1$ dcrwallet --csppserver=cspp.decred.org:5760 \